worldwideward/matrix-dendrite-docker/README.md

-# Matrix Dendrite in DOCKER
+# Matrix Dendrite in Docker

 Dendrite is a Matrix implementation in Go.
 This means it is superfast and cannot sink.